MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 ### Avoid changing display names

 For many object types such as MPRs, the syncproduction.ps1 script uses the display name as the only anchor attribute between two systems.
 Consequently, a change to an existing MPR’s display name results in the deletion of the existing MPR, followed by the creation of a new MPR.
 This result occurs because the migration process cannot successfully join MPRs whose join criteria have changed.
 To avoid this issue, you can bind a custom attribute to all configuration object types and use that attribute as the join criteria.
-This enables you to modify display names without affecting the migration process.
+This process enables you to modify display names without affecting the migration process.

 ### Avoid changing the content of intermediate files